What Is the First Consecutive Odd Integer That Follows 7

 Here are some problems to try.

-If a a is a negative odd number and b b is a positive even number, then which of the following must be a positive even number?
+If is a negative odd number and is a positive even number, then which of the following must be a positive even number?

-always odd always even even or odd, depending on the values of a a and b b
+always odd always even even or odd, depending on the values of and

-It is even It is odd It is even if x x is even It is even if y y is even It is even if x y xy is negative
+It is even It is odd It is even if is even It is even if is even It is even if is negative

 Here are the examples and problems motivated to enhance the problem-solving skills based on the parity of odd and even numbers.
 Go thorough them to achieve the objectives of this section.